SHORECLIFFS BEACH CLUB

-Through the years, the Club has organized tournaments and, under the direction of Jon Pardeon, hosted some Invitational Tournaments that have attracted National Championship players.
+Through the years, the Club has organized tournaments and hosted some Invitational Tournaments that have attracted National Championship players.
 There is an active group of Shorecliffs homeowners and their guests who play weekly and are grateful for the well maintained courts and of course, the breathtaking beachfront view.

 Shorecliffs Beach Club recently modified both paddle tennis courts with light blue boundary lines to accommodate the sport of Pickleball as well.
 Pickleball combines elements of badminton, table tennis, and tennis.
 Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, much like a whiffle ball, with 26-40 round holes, over a net.
 Scoring is the same as tennis.

 Pickleball has become the fastest growing sport in America.
 Many homeowners and their guests play regularly and appreciate that the club now offers both paddle ball games on the courts.

 1. Courts are for the use of members and their invited guests only.
 (Members must be present.)